VACATION

 Are Wedding Invitations Handwritten?
 Using Calligraphy Fonts In Your Wedding Invitation Suite.

-Today we're going to talk about calligraphy and more so, about fonts and how your wedding stationer will use calligraphy fonts to create a beautiful, unique invitation suite for you.
+Wedding etiquette will tell you that your envelope addresses should be handwritten.
+But real talk?
+Not everyone has beautiful handwriting, or the time (or budget) to hire a calligrapher.
+And that’s okay.
+Today, we're going to talk about calligraphy and fonts, and how your wedding stationer will use calligraphy fonts to create a beautiful, unique invitation suite for you.

 wedding invitation calligraphy fonts and how to use them